Tollund Man

-The Tollund Man (died 405–384 BC) is a naturally mummified corpse of a man who lived during the 5th century BC, during the period characterised in Scandinavia as the Pre-Roman Iron Age.
-He was found in 1950, preserved as a bog body near Silkeborg on the Jutland peninsula in Denmark.
-The man's physical features were so well preserved that he was mistaken for a recent murder victim.
-Twelve years before his discovery, another bog body, Elling Woman, was found in the same bog.
+The Tollund Man (died between 405 and 384 BC) is a naturally mummified corpse of a man who lived during the period characterised in Scandinavia as the Pre-Roman Iron Age.
+The mummy, found in 1950, was preserved as a bog body near Silkeborg on the Jutland peninsula in Denmark.
+The man's physical features were so well preserved that he was mistaken for a recent murder-victim.
+Twelve years before his discovery, another bog body, Elling Woman, had been found in the same bog.

-The cause of death has been determined to be by hanging.
-There is insufficient evidence to determine if the reason for the killing was a ritual sacrifice or a punitive execution.
+The cause of death has been forensically determined as hanging.
+There is insufficient evidence to determine the reason for the killing: whether a ritual sacrifice or a punitive execution.